-A major theme of geological and geophysical research in Antarctica is determining how the ice sheet responded to natural climate changes in the past to reduce uncertainty in predictions of future climate and sea level change.
-This is information for informing Government strategy for mitigating against these risks.
-Find out more in the ‘Science’ tab.
+A major theme of geological and geophysical research in Antarctica is determining how the ice sheet responded to natural climate changes in the past, in order to reduce uncertainty in predictions of future climate and sea level change.
+This information is important for informing Government strategy for mitigating against these risks.

-Using its dynamic positioning system, RRS Sir David Attenborough will be able to hold its position accurately even during rough seas to allow for effective sampling.
+Using its dynamic positioning system, RRS Sir David Attenborough is able to hold its position accurately – even during rough seas – allowing effective sampling to take place.
 She will be capable of supporting and deploying a range of geological and geophysical equipment.

-Undisturbed sea-floor sediments can reveal the past history of the Antarctic continent.
-Sampled from the ocean floor or from beneath ice shelves, these sediments can be taken back to the lab for analysis to aid investigations into ice-shelf thinning and retreat, sedimentary processes and oceanic circulation.
+Undisturbed sea-floor sediments can reveal the history of the Antarctic continent.
+Sampled from the ocean floor or from beneath ice shelves, these sediments can be taken back to the lab to analyse and aid investigations into ice-shelf thinning and retreat, sedimentary processes and oceanic circulation.

-The RRS Sir David Attenborough will also feature a 12-core Oktopus MC12/100 multi-corer.
-This collects 60 cm of sediment, with an undisturbed surface, which can be sampled in detail.
+The RRS Sir David Attenborough also features a 12-core Oktopus MC12/100 multi-corer.
+The multi-corer collects 60 cm of sediment, with an undisturbed surface, which can be sampled in detail.
 Using this technology, researchers can study parameters such as particle size, organic carbon content, microfossil assemblages, stable isotopes, trace metal contents, biomarkers and accumulation rate.

 A multi-sensor core logging scientific container can be placed on board to open directly into the ship’s wet lab.
 This means that non-destructive analyses of the cores can be conducted onboard the ship before they are sampled.

 Towed magnetometers are frequently deployed in the ocean during geoscience research cruises and are central to many geophysical studies.
-They can be used to produce a map of magnetic lineations, which contain a record of the rates and directions of sea-floor spreading.
+They are used to produce a map of magnetic lineations, which contain a record of the rates and directions of sea-floor spreading.

-Magnetometer data is the most important type of data for reconstructing the motions of tectonic plates, and played an important role in the widespread acceptance of plate tectonic theory in the 1960s.
+Magnetometer data is the most important type of data for reconstructing the motions of tectonic plates – they played an important role in the widespread acceptance of plate tectonic theory in the 1960s.

-The RRS Sir David Attenborough will be equipped with a state-of-the-art towed Overhauser magnetometer for use on geoscience cruises.
+The RRS Sir David Attenborough is equipped with a state-of-the-art towed Overhauser magnetometer for use on geoscience cruises.

-The gravity meter will be installed close to the centre of motion of the vessel and will operate continuously, detecting small differences in the Earth’s gravity field that indicate variations in the geology beneath the sea floor.
+The gravity meter is installed close to the centre of motion of the vessel and operates continuously, detecting small differences in the Earth’s gravity field that indicate variations in the geology beneath the sea floor.
 Gravity data are typically combined with seismic and magnetic observations to determine the locations and extent of igneous intrusions or the thickness of sediment accumulations.

 Seismic profiling systems are an effective way of studying the structure and composition of the sediments and rocks below the sea floor.
-Acoustic signals from an air gun can penetrate layers of sediment and bedrock and are reflected to varying degrees by layers of different materials.
-An array of sensitive hydrophones towed behind the ship picks up the reflections of the air-gun signal from the seafloor and the layers below it.
-This data can be used to produce a profile of the seabed rocks rather than just the surface.
+Acoustic signals from an air gun can penetrate layers of sediment and bedrock.
+These signals are reflected to varying degrees by layers of different materials and are picked up by an array of sensitive hydrophones towed behind the ship.
+This data is used to produce a profile of the seabed rocks rather than just the surface.

-RRS Sir David Attenborough will be equipped with advanced generator-injected airguns as well as air compressors to facilitate research into the geology of the seafloor.
+RRS Sir David Attenborough is equipped with advanced generator-injected airguns as well as air compressors to facilitate research into the geology of the seafloor.